mmcintyre1/its-my-notes/notes/tech_books/data-mesh.md

 - success is measured through the value delivered to the users and not its size

 ### Self-Serve Data Platform
-- data platform team to provide generic data platform capabilities that allow scale out, sharing, accessing, and using analytical data in a _decentralized_ manner
+The data platform is:
+> A collection of interoperable domain-agnostic services, tools, and APIs that enable cross-functional domain teams to produce and consume data products with lowered cognitive load and with autonomy.

 > The main responsibility of the data mesh platform is to enable existing or new domain engineering teams with the new and embedded responsibilities of building, sharing, and using data products end to end; capturing data from operational systems and other sources; and transforming and sharing the data as a product with the end data users.